Start learning with our library of video tutorials taught by experts. Get started

 More for expediency, so you can see this develop a little more quickly.
 I think a fun area to paint for contrast will be, perhaps the ground, that, this green zone.
 I have big shadow shape, and then I have the surrounding area.
 I'd liked to do the sky, but I think I might do it in pastel, because the sky that I see in my reference is so soft, that just feels like the right material.
 But if I do that, and I drag my hand across it, that won't work so well, so I think I'll leave that for right now.

-There are currently no FAQs about Artist at Work: Playing with Space.
+There are currently no FAQs about Artist at Work: Creating Depth of Field.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.